International Students FAQs

 International applicants in Ph.D. programs are eligible for fully funded positions and may be awarded scholarships, fellowships and/or assistantships.

 Master's candidates are eligible for institutional need-based and merit (scholarship) aid.
 Applicants for institutional need-based aid must file an International Application for Financial Aid, which will be included with the offer of admission.

 For complete information about sources of funding, including loans, please see Financial Aid.

 Are international applicants required to submit a statement of financial support with the application for admission?

 No, we do not need financial documentation until the applicant has accepted an offer of admission.
 This documentation must be returned with the applicant's acceptance of our offer.

 Once you have been admitted, you must complete a Visa Declaration of Finances Form, which should be done online.
 On this form, you will indicate your financial contributions for graduate study.
 The I-20 form will be mailed to you after it is processed by the office.

 I am an international student.
 Can I take one course at a time (enroll as a non-degree student) or enroll as a part-time student?

 Generally, international students are ineligible to apply as a Non-Degree Special Students or as a part-time student due to visa regulations.
-Questions regarding visa status and or eligibility should be referred to the International Students and Scholars Office at (781) 736-3480 or by e-mail.
+Questions regarding visa status and or eligibility should be referred to the International Students and Scholars Office at (781) 736-3480 or at firstname.lastname@example.org.
 The staff of the Graduate School of Arts and Sciences will gladly address any concerns that may arise for visiting special students.